China Airlines Flight 120

-China Airlines Flight 120 was a regularly scheduled international flight from Taiwan Taoyuan International Airport in Taoyuan County (now Taoyuan City), Taiwan to Naha Airport in Okinawa, Japan.
-On 20 August 2007, the Boeing 737-809 (WL) aircraft operating the flight caught fire and exploded after landing and taxiing to the gate area at Naha Airport.
+China Airlines Flight 120 was a regularly scheduled international flight from Taoyuan International Airport in Taoyuan County (now Taoyuan City), Taiwan to Naha Airport in Okinawa Prefecture, Japan.
+On 20 August 2007, the Boeing 737-800 aircraft operating the flight caught fire and exploded after landing and taxiing to the gate area at Naha Airport.
 Four people—three from the aircraft and one ground crew—sustained injuries in the accident.
 The fire was caused by a loose bolt puncturing a fuel tank.
 The aircraft was written off.

 Background

 Aircraft

 The aircraft involved, manufactured in June 2002, was a Boeing 737-809 (WL) registered as B-18616 with serial number 30175.
 The aircraft and its two CFM International CFM56-7B26 engines logged around 13,664 hours of airframe hours.

 Passengers and crew

 The captain was a 47-year-old male who had logged 7941 hours and 17 minutes of flying time, 3823 hours and 38 minutes of which were logged onto the Boeing 737-800.
 His co-pilot, aged 26, had logged 890 hours and 38 minutes of flying time, including 182 hours and 30 minutes on the Boeing 737-800.

 There were 157 passengers on board the aircraft, including 2 infants.
 Of the number, 110 passengers were from Taiwan, 23 were from Japan, and 24 were from other countries.
 The crew of eight were mostly Taiwanese, with one Japanese flight attendant.